QuantumBFS/LuxurySparse.jl/docs/src/tutorial.md

 # Tutorial

-## Generalized permutation matrix
+## Generalized Permutation Matrix

 ### Example: Control-Y Gate in Quantum simulation
-[Generalized permutation matrices](https://en.wikipedia.org/wiki/Generalized_permutation_matrix) are frequently used in fields such as quantum computation, group thoery.
-Here we see an example of Control-Y Gate
+[Generalized permutation matrices](https://en.wikipedia.org/wiki/Generalized_permutation_matrix) are frequently used in fields such as quantum computation and group theory.
+Here we see an example of Control-Y Gate in matrix form:
 ```math
 \left(\begin{matrix}
 1 & 0 & 0 & 0\\